Archive format

 $ letlangc --type=lib bar.let -L. -lfoo

-The compiler MUST look for libfoo.lla
+The compiler MUST look for libfoo.lla (as specified by -lfoo) in the current

-directory (as specified by -L.
+directory (as specified by -L.).

-The archive SHOULD be extracted in a .lltarget
+The archive SHOULD be extracted in a .lltarget folder where it can be used by

 the compiler: